Special Academic Programs, Exams, & Academic Disciplinary Actions

 Procedure: Making Up a Missed Examination

 Within five (5) business days after the missed examination, a student must obtain and complete an excused absence form requesting a make-up examination from the course director.
-If approved, a make-up examination must be administered within seven (7) days following the date of the approval, except when the course director determines that additional time is needed to arrange a laboratory or clinical practical examination.
+If approved, a make-up examination must be administered within seven (7) days following the date of the approval, except when the course director or curriculum director determines that additional time is needed.

 It is the policy of the Texas College of Osteopathic Medicine to promote measures that will ensure the security of testing materials from external examinations.
 To ensure the security of testing materials from external examinations, TCOM may require all of its medical students to sign a document whereby each student: